A bone density test determines if you have osteoporosis — a disorder characterized by bones that are more fragile and more likely to break.

 Limitations of bone density testing include:

 - Differences in testing methods.
-Devices that measure density of the spinal and hip bones are more accurate but cost more than do devices that measure density of the peripheral bones of the forearm, finger or heel.
+Devices that measure density of the bones in the spine and hip are more accurate but cost more than do devices that measure density of the peripheral bones of the forearm, finger or heel.

 - Lack of information about the cause.
 A bone density test can confirm that you have low bone density, but it can't tell you why.
 To answer that question, you need a more complete medical evaluation.